The Choice to F Up

 That’s a fraction of how we fuck up, and how we fuck up literally everything.

 I’m not going to attribute and reference this all.
-If you know about or agree with just three of these generalizations to be a problem we probably already look at disaster.
+If you know about or agree with just three of these generalizations to be a problem we probably already look at trouble.
 (If you don’t, nothing may convince you anyway—philosophy IRL?)

 Choice